 Chronic Stress, Chronic Pain + Chronic Illness

 My adult traumas piled on to my childhood traumas WREAKED HAVOC on my nervous system.
-By mid-thirties, my health and mobility began aggressively declining.
+By early-mid 30s, my health was aggressively declining.

-My practice was threatened by multiple autoimmune diseases and chronic pain, which stemmed from chronic stress.
-But ended up being what helped me recover and take action.
+My practice was threatened by chronic stress, which let to multiple autoimmune diseases and greater chronic pain All this ended up being what helped me RECOVER and take action.

 Liberation + Service